888 Lucky IPA and 888 Pilsner are Local Craft Beers from Washington DC, the U.S. capital, which is bordering the states

 The logistics haven’t exactly worked out yet, so Augustin decided to enter the local DMV market.
 The company’s “headquarters” are actually a Capitol Hill conference center where he rents space for meetings.

 Right now, 888 Lucky Beer has two styles, an IPA and a Pilsner.

 The IPA is a smooth Citrus Flavor, based on a recipe that he developed as a homebrewer.

 The Pilsner or the Perfect Lager has a great and enjoyable flavor and not impacted by air nor temperature.

-A rarity for this style of Pilsner which recipe was named Maryland’s top beer at the 2015 Maryland Craft Beer Competition under the Bohemian label.
+A rarity for this style of Pilsner which recipe was named Maryland’s top beer at the 2015 Maryland Craft Beer Competition.

 Future releases have names like Bourbon Barrel Aged, Victory, Wealthy, Prosperity and Dynasty.

 Augustin says he’s invested close to $100,000 in the company and will be looking for investors for future expansion.

 Augustin spent a month in the Sichuan province of China last February and decided to launch 888 Lucky beer after experiencing the beer culture there.
 “They like Americana, so I wanted to offer something from the United States, especially something from Washington, D.C.,” he says.